Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Boston, Massachusetts Ranked
+Top Grease Trap Cleaning Companies in Boston, Massachusetts Ranked

 For any restaurant, café, or commercial kitchen in Boston, managing fats, oils, grease, and solids (FOGS) is not just a matter of kitchen hygiene-it's a strict legal requirement.
 The city mandates that all food service establishments install and maintain grease traps or interceptors to prevent these substances from entering the public sewer system, where they can cause costly blockages and environmental damage.
 Effective grease trap maintenance is a critical operational routine, enforced through regular inspections and documentation by the Boston Water & Sewer Commission (BWSC).
 Understanding the local regulations, cleaning schedules, and associated costs is essential for Boston food service operators to remain compliant, avoid significant fines, and ensure their business runs smoothly.